-The Ministerie van Volksgezondheid, Welzijn en Sport – VWS (The Ministry of Health, Welfare and Sport), feels that everyone resident in the Netherlands should be able to consult their huisarts (General Practitioner, GP), a hospital, or other care providers whenever necessary.
+The Ministerie van Volksgezondheid, Welzijn en Sport – VWS (The Ministry of Health, Welfare and Sport), feels that everyone resident in the Netherlands should be able to consult their huisarts (General Practitioner, family doctor), a hospital, or other care providers whenever necessary.
 Alongside health insurers, care providers and patient organisations, the VWS oversees healthcare services and ensures that residents are offered choices in their own care.

-All residents in the Netherlands are obliged to take out a basic level of national health insurance within the first four months of arrival, regardless whether they have existing health insurance from another country.
+All residents in the Netherlands are obliged to take out a basic level of national health insurance within the first 4 months of arrival, regardless whether they have existing health insurance from another country.
 Once a health insurance policy has been taken out the next step is to register with a GP in the local area.

 Choosing a doctor